 We multiply (b - d) (or r; they are the same thing) by N to convert from a per capita rate to the actual number added to (or subtracted from) the population.
 (Remember -- don't use "r" as a percentage in this equation!)

-Check yourself #4: What is "G" for the US in 2012, using the data for "N" and the per capita birth and death rates that you calculated in the section on per capita rates? ?
+Check yourself #4: What was "G" for the US in 2013, using the data for "N" and the per capita birth and death rates that you calculated in the section on per capita rates? ?
 (Click on "Answers " here to check yourself.)

 (Click ">>" box at the bottom to move to the next section (on percentage rates of increase) now; "<<" box to move to preceding section, "Contents" box to return to master directory for the BI301 web site.
 "Navigate " gives general reminders on how to do that.)